rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 So a lot of the heavy lifting of a video editor can be done by MLT.
 That is my guess and hope anyway.
 What I can focus on is writing a nice frontend for it.

-Instead of speculating, I did some spikes to learn how to use MLT from Python.
+Instead of speculating, I do some spikes to learn how to use MLT from Python.

 Here is one example how to put two clips next to each other on a timeline and preview the result: